 By the end of January, chicks were nearly the size of their parents and would soon molt, get their adult plumage, and head to sea.
 Meanwhile, though, they were fluffy and comical and every bit as awkward (and demanding) as teenagers anywhere.

-At a certain point, most of the adults head out to sea to eat, nourishing themselves and bringing back half-digested seafood ready to regurgitate into the eager mouths of their progeny.
+Once chicks are big enough, most of the adults head out to sea to eat, nourishing themselves and bringing back half-digested seafood ready to regurgitate into the eager mouths of their progeny.

-Battles to beat back the skuas were frequent and raucous.
+Battles to beat back the skuas are frequent and raucous.
 They are often scared off, but sometimes they hunted in pairs.
 While one distracted the adults on one side, the other could sneak in from behind and perhaps get away with some food.

 Sharing the Aitcho beach were some elephant seals in the midst of their summer molt.
 A grumpy lot (molting is said to be relatively unpleasant for them), they added to the ambience with abundant grunts and groans, shifting their ponderous bodies from time to time.